 The library research stage involves gathering research relevant to the question of interest.
 Students should consult their advisor early in this process to determine appropriate thesis resources.
-Accessing library staff is also strongly encouraged. (https://www.bethel.edu/library/help/) Students are expected to primarily make use of scholarly journals and publications.
-Some books and other resources are acceptable.
-It is important to take notes on the materials gathered.
+Accessing

 Writing Help

 Students must consult with their advisor during the writing process for assistance and feedback on drafts.
 The thesis must follow the format of the most current edition of the Publication Manual of the American Psychological Association.
 The format for electronic citations can be found in the APA Style Guide to Electronic References.